cp-daniel-mccoy/thoth/README.md

 ## Quickstart

+There are specialized npm instructions for dev-mode with npm in the 'devmode-readme' file.

 You will need **yarn or npm** and **Docker** installed, along with **Node.js 16 or higher**.
 We use Docker to run a local Postgres database.
 You can skip the docker and install postgres directly, but you are almost always better off just using Docker.
 For **Linux** and **MAC** users, **sleep** and **concurently** commands must be installed in the machine.